Anxious Americans vote on Election Day with faces masked, stores boarded up

 ATLANTA (Reuters) - Americans began casting ballots on Tuesday in an Election Day unlike any other, braving the threat of COVID-19 and the potential for violence and intimidation after one of the most polarizing presidential races in U.S. history.

-Many will wear masks to the polls — either by choice or by official mandate — with the coronavirus outbreak raging in many parts of the country.
+Many wore masks to the polls — either by choice or by official mandate — with the coronavirus outbreak raging in many parts of the country.

-Some voters in major U.S. cities saw businesses boarded up as a precaution against politically motivated vandalism, an extraordinary sight on Election Day in the United States, where voting is typically peaceful in the modern era.
+After a summer of nationwide protests against police violence and racism, businesses in several major U.S. cities were again boarded up as a precaution against unrest, an extraordinary sight on Election Day in the United States.

 In Atlanta, Georgia, about a dozen voters were lined up before sunrise at the Piedmont Park Conservancy.
 First in line was Ginnie House, shivering in the cold, waiting to cast a vote for the Democratic candidate Joe Biden, a former vice president seeking to replace President Donald Trump, a Republican, in the White House.